steam-bell-92/Extrovert-Introvert/README.md

 3. Gradio provides the interactive interface with sliders and instant predictions.
 4. Hosted for free via Hugging Face Spaces.

+> Dataset is from: <a href="https://www.kaggle.com/datasets/rakeshkapilavai/extrovert-vs-introvert-behavior-data">Kaggle</a><br>
+Also the Dataset is uploaded on repo

 ---

 ## 📁 Project Structure